 Sun protection becomes even more crucial during and after menopause.
 That’s because the skin produces less melanin as estrogen levels fall.
 This, combined with thinner skin, makes you much more susceptible to sun damage.

 Sun damage is responsible for 80% of all visible aging.
 UVA and UVB rays cause the collagen in our skin to break down at a much faster rate than usual.
-So, if wrinkles are a concern for you, make a high-SPF sunscreen a non-negotiable part of your skincare routine.
+Since wrinkles became a concern for me, I’ve made high SPF sunscreen a non negotiable part of my daily skincare routine, even in the winter time.

 6. Moisturize

 Dry skin associated with menopause needs extra hydration to keep flaking and irritation at bay.
-Consider using a product that contains hyaluronic acid, a compound that helps to draw moisture into the skin cells and keeps it there for longer.
+I’ve had particular success with products which contain hyaluronic acid.This compound helps to draw moisture into the skin cells and keeps it there for longer.

 7. Adopt a Skincare Routine

-Some popular and proven ingredients to look out for include retinol and retin-A, niacinamide, vitamin C, and glycolic acid.
-Some of these products can make your skin more sensitive to the sun.
+The most effective ingredients I’ve come across so far are retinol and retin-A, niacinamide, vitamin C, and glycolic acid.
+However, some of these products can make your skin more sensitive to the sun.
 So, don’t forget to finish with a high-SPF sunscreen and apply it regularly.

 To find the perfect skincare routine for your needs, it’s best to consult with a dermatologist.